Al-Nuwayri: Life

 The name Al-Nuwayri is a nisba referring to the village of Al-Nuwayra in present-day Beni Suef Governorate.
 Al-Nuwayri was born 5 April 1279, in Akhmim, Egypt.
+His family's lineage traced back to Abu Bakr al-Siddiq through his great-grandson Talha al-Khayr who was honored with the title Sultan al-Madinah for his elevated station of scholarship amongst the Tabi'un.
 For most of his childhood, he lived in Qus in Upper Egypt, where he studied with Ibn Daqiq al-'Id.
 He later studied at Al-Azhar University in Cairo, specializing in the study of the hadith and the sira, in addition to history.
 Skilled in calligraphy, he reportedly made a copy of Sahih al-Bukhari which he sold for 1000 dinars.
 He worked as a civil servant in the administration of Sultan An-Nasir Muhammad starting aged 23, serving in various roles including property manager for the Sultan and superintendent of army finances in Tripoli.
 At some point after 1312, he retired from government service and took a job copying manuscripts in order to support himself while compiling his encyclopedia.
 He died on 5 June 1333, in Cairo.